eflemist/dataengineering-capstone/README.md

 because the data been reported on is not transactional in nature.
 Once created, the details on a record will not change over time and for complete analysis, the requirement is to provide reports at different levels or dimensions.
 For example, how many events occured over a period of time and/or at a particular location.
 Or what or the different types of events that occured in one region.
-The fact and dimension model is ideal for this analysis and thus has been choosen for use here.
+The fact and dimension model is ideal for this kind of analysis and thus has been choosen for use here.

 ![Data Model](diagrams/capstonedatamodel.jpg)